shivendrasoni/nsfwprotector/README.md

 # nsfwprotector

-Closes any chrome tabs with NSFW content after 12 minuntes.
+Closes any chrome tabs with NSFW content after a set interval.

 ##TODO